uxweb/sweet-alert/readme.md

 return redirect()->back()->with('errors', 'Profile updated!');
 ```

-> **NOTE**: When using the middleware it will make an alert to display if detects any of the following keys flashed into the session: `errors`, `success`, `warning`, `info`, `message`, `basic`.
+> **NOTE**: When using the middleware it will make an alert to display if it detects any of the following keys flashed into the session: `errors`, `success`, `warning`, `info`, `message`, `basic`.

 ### The View
 Finally, to display the alert in the browser, you may use (or modify) the view that is included with this package.
-Simply include it to your layout view:
+Simply include it in your layout view:

 ```html
 <!DOCTYPE html>